KumarBoste/Student_Performance_and_Attendance_System/README.md

 -- 1. List all students
 SELECT * FROM students;
+-- Question: Show all details of students in the database.
 -- Insight: Displays all student details — used for verification and roster generation.

 -- 2. Show all subjects and teachers
 SELECT subject_name, teacher_name FROM subjects;
+-- Question: Which subjects are taught, and who teaches them?
 -- Insight: Displays all student details — used for verification and roster generation.

 -- 3. Display student attendance details